HardlyDifficult/Tutorials/Chapter2.md

 What is ForceMode2D.Impulse and how is it different from ForceMode2D.Force?

-These options appear to have the same effect on effects on objects, the difference is only the scale.
+These options have very similar effects on objects, the biggest difference is the scale (i.e. how much motion X creates when Impulse vs Force).
 The unit for Impulse is defined as force per FixedUpdate.
 The unit for Force is defined as force per second.
-In the end, it means when configured your speed you may need a much larger value when using Force than while using Impulse.

 </details>
 <details><summary>How do you know when to use Update vs FixedUpdate for Input and rigidbodies?</summary>